Archmonger/Improved-Plex-Mobile/README.md

 Nginx (with http_sub_module, otherwise known as subfilter)

 **Installation**<br/>
-Edit your Nginx config to add in the CSS.
-One method is to download the CSS to your root directory and href it.
+You can edit your Nginx configuration to inject CSS.
+One method is to download the CSS to your root directory or css subfolder and href it.
+This can be accomplished with sub_filter (http_sub_module).
 ```
 proxy_set_header Accept-Encoding "";
 sub_filter '</head>' '<link rel="stylesheet" type="text/css" href="https://mydomain.com/css/PlexMobile.css"> </head>';